hewison-chris/agora-cl-docs/website/docs/monitoring/partials/_status-checklist-partial.md

             <div class='input-container'><input id="st-4" type='checkbox'/><span class='done'></span></div>
             <div class='guidance-container'>
                 <label for="st-4">6.
 Beacon node sync status</label>
                 <p>You can check your Agora node's <a href='https://ethereum.github.io/beacon-APIs/?urls.primaryName=dev#/Node/getSyncingStatus'>sync status</a> by running <code>curl http://localhost:3500/eth/v1/node/syncing | jq</code> from a separate terminal window.
-When you see <code>"is_syncing":false</code>, your Agora node is fully synchronized with the beacon chain.
+When you see <code>"is_syncing":false</code>, your Agora node is fully synchronized with the Agora chain.
 When you see <code>"is_optimistic":false</code>, your Agora node sees that your execution node is either 1) not yet started, 2) hasn't synced past the merge block or 3) fully synchronized with the execution-layer blockchain.
                 </p>
             </div>
         </div>